Ucom

-Ucom is a mobile network operator and internet service provider.
+Ucom is a mobile network operator and internet service provider in Armenia.

 History

 Ucom was founded in 2009.
 Ucom provides its Internet services through its own fiber-optic channel connecting Armenia with Georgia.
 This allows the company to provide transit internet to the Middle East.

 In 2013, the company received a license to provide public mobile internet services, and in 2015 acquired a 100% stake in Orange Armenia, thus entering the Armenian mobile market.
 Following this, the company launched the 4G+ network in Armenia, which acted as a supplement to the company's combined services, providing customers with the complete "4 in 1" package of IPTV, fixed and mobile phone services, and internet service.

 In 2017, during the Customer Advisory Board meeting that took place in San Francisco at the initiative of Calix, Ucom and Calix announced the introduction of NG-PON2 (New Generation Passive Optical Network) technology in Armenia, which would enable Ucom to upgrade the bandwidth speed from 1 gigabit/sec in its fixed network to 10 gigabits/sec.
 With the construction of the NG-PON2 network, it was possible to provide higher quality services, speed, security and new services.

 In April 2017, Ucom and FORA-BANK Joint-Stock Commercial Bank (part of Tashir Group) signed a partnership agreement for projects including the full range of telecommunications services, covering the entire territory of Armenia as well as its most remote regions.
 The implementation of the investment program defined by the agreement allowed expanding 4Play offers and 4G+ network in the country.
 Future plans include expansion of operations, especially in Russia, which would allow Ucom to become a leading pan-Armenian telecommunications operator.

 Ucom has also been active in the field of corporate social responsibility, implementing a number of programs aimed at the development of children, particularly in the sphere of education.
 With the support of the company, computer engineering laboratories were opened in some Armenian schools, promoting the development of the ICT sector.
 The company also supports vulnerable groups in society by continuing to implement the "Let's Keep Children in Families" SMS charity project, which provides families with resources that allow parents to create a stable source of income and release their children from the care of state institutions.
 The company also implements the "Bringing Sight to Armenian Eyes" program, within the framework of which quality ophthalmological services are provided to the regional residents of Armenia free of charge.